Appdynamics/config-assessment-tool/README.md

 - Python 3.5 or above if running with `bin/config-assessment-tool.py`
 - Python 3.9 or above if running from source
 - [Docker](https://www.docker.com/products/docker-desktop)
+- None if running using Platform executable method.
+Tested on most Linux distributions and Windows 10/11

 ## Limitations

 - Data Collectors
   - The API to directly find snapshots containing data collectors of type `Session Key` or `HTTP Header` does not work.
   - The API does however work for `Business Data` (POJO match rule), `HTTP Parameter`, and `Cookie` types.
   - As far as I can tell this is a product limitation, the transaction snapshot filtering UI does not even have an option for `Session Key` or `HTTP Header`.
   - The only way to check for `Session Key` or `HTTP Header` data collector existence within snapshots would be to inspect ALL snapshots (prohibitively time intensive).
   - As a workaround, we will assume any `Session Key` or `HTTP Header` data collectors are present in snapshots.

 ## Support